Making Seed Bombs with Air Dry Clay

 What are Seed Bombs?

 Seed bombs, or seed balls, are composed of 3 basic ingredients.
-First, flower seed of your choice and a bit of potting soil.
+First, choose the flower seed of your choice that will work in your climate.

-Then some type of binding agent (in our case “air-dry” clay) that holds everything together.
+Then, some type of binding agent (in our case “air-dry” clay) that holds everything together until the plant is ready to grow.

 When the seed bomb is thrown into a barren landscape, rain will cause the seeds to sprout inside the ball.